 2 hours 10 minutes from Sacramento

 Although Las Vegas can hardly fall into the category of the epic day trips from Sacramento, its “stateman”, Reno, comes to rescue.
-Home to dozens of casinos such as Silver Legacy, Atlantic, and Eldorado, is ensures enough of gambling fun and big hotel’s entertainment for the unforgettable day escapes from Sacramento.
-On another note, The National Automobile Museum welcomes all auto fans to enjoy its huge collection of over 200 cars.
+Home to dozens of casinos, such as Silver Legacy, Atlantic, and Eldorado, is ensures enough of gambling fun and big hotel’s entertainment for the unforgettable day escapes and weekend getawasy from Sacramento.
+On another note, The National Automobile Museum welcomes all auto fans to enjoy its huge collection of more than 200 cars.

 Despite its indoor-oriented nature, Reno enhances the day trips from Sacramento with a myriad of outdoor activities.
 First thing first, be sure to check out the River Walk, an area along the Truckee River with ample restaurants and galleries.
 Next, rent a bike and search for Reno’s street murals.